noootown/FireWork/README.md

 # FireWork
-A JQuery library to make online fireworks, as you see in the gif.
+A JQuery library to let off online fireworks, as you see in the gif.

 #### Demo

 Move your mouse, type your keyboard and you'll get fireworks!
+Though the demo website isn't finished, you can still have a try with my fireworks.
+The website also supports youtube music, replay and captions, which is not packaged in this library.
+By the way, the upload feature is not done.

 [http://noootown.github.io/FireWork](http://noootown.github.io/FireWork)